Justice, Not Profit

 In December 2015, the federal court in Tennessee granted Plaintiffs' motion for a preliminary injunction, ending the use of money bonds on violation of probation warrants, which had been used to coerce jailhouse guilty pleas to probation violations, leading to jail time and probation revocations or extensions without any representation.
 Thirteen people walked out of the jail the next day, and the County withdrew the bonds on almost 10,000 outstanding misdemeanor probationers.
 We received another favorable ruling when the federal judge denied the Defendants’ motions to dismiss, ruling in our clients’ favor on each of the constitutional claims.

-The case is ongoing, and Civil Rights Corps is currently investigating private probation practices in other jurisdictions across the country.
+Civil Rights Corps is currently investigating private probation practices in other jurisdictions across the country.

 You can learn more about the work of Civil Rights Corps to end private probation in Tennessee in the complaint for Rodriguez et. al. v.
 Providence Community Corrections, Inc. et. al. Media coverage of the case can be found in Private Probation Company Accused of Abuses in Tennessee - New York Times and in How to Fight Modern-Day Debtors' Prisons?
 Sue the Court - The Marshall Project.